swisstackle/swisstackle/README.md

  However, once I completed the necessary course work at my university, I will immediately tackle both projects.
 Both projects are very similar in nature and therefore can be developed simultanously without problems.

  - Working for Neuralink and combining FunctionalPatterns with it.
 Long-Long-Long term goal and highly dependend on how Neuralink develops in the near future.
+Im also hoping that when this technology matures (10-30 yrs down the road), that there will be some kind of programming API for it, so that I maybe not even have to work for Neuralink in order to combine Functional Patterns and Neuralink.
+But we'll see; it's all speculative.

 <!---
 swisstackle/swisstackle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.